f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat Stack Agent.rst

 The Threat Stack host-based Agent uses the Linux Audit Framework to collect file, network, and process data.

-*Prerequisites*
-* Access to the Threat Stack Console
-* Access to host either via CLI or RDP

 Check for other Agents
 ----------------------